salido/react-challenge/README.md

 1. Complete the challenge according to the Challenge Instructions below.
 1. Deploy your code on the internets so we can see it in action.
 1. Post your solution in a Github repo.
-Be sure to include a README.
+Be sure to include a README to explain and document your solution.
 1. Send a link to your solution to challenge-accepted@salido.com.